+Maximum duration:

-Maximum file size: Set the maximum file size to record for your video clips.
+Set the maximum file size to record for your video clips.

-File name prefix: This is the prefix that will be added to the filename of saved video clips.
+System log: This is the prefix that will be added to the filename of saved video clips.

-System log: Select this option to set the media type to system logs.

-This will save the event to the camera system log, but

-will not record any snapshots or video.
+Select this option to set the media type to system logs.
+This will save the event to the camera system log, but will not record any snapshots or video.